thanapoom21/todo-or-not-todo/README.md

 #### To run this repo on Docker container

 Build docker image from Dockerfile in this repo.
-I'd recommend wrap the environment name and value in quotes and don't forget to replace (<username>, <password>, <projectname>, <databasename>) to match your values.
+I'd recommend wrap the environment name and value in quotes and don't forget to replace (username, password, projectname, databasename) to match your values.

 ```bash
 docker build -t name-of-the-image-you-wanna-use --build-arg "MONGODB_URI=mongodb+srv://<username>:<password>@<projectname>.2cspo.mongodb.net/<databasename>?retryWrites=true&w=majority" .